jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ##
 ### Project Goals
-  1. Object profiling: To partition stars, and their observational data, into groups to based on location data, physical parameters, and pulsation data to expidite the search for candidate stars for further study.
-Determine which locations contain the most stars that have not been published in scientific literature?
+  1. Object profiling: To partition stars and their observational data into meaningful groups based on location, physical parameters, and pulsation characteristics.
+The goal is to streamline the identification of promising candidate stars for further study.
+This involves determining which regions of the sky contain the largest concentrations of stars that have yet to be explored or published in scientific literature, thus enabling a more focused and efficient search for novel variable stars.
-  2. Pulsation Cohorts and Emergent Patterns: To detmermine correlations between the physical parameters of a star and its pulsation data.
-Variable star searches within large volumes of data is very time consuming.
-We aim to equip research teams with heuristics derived from analysis that will inform and expedite their variable star searches.
+  2. Pulsation Cohorts and Emergent Patterns: To uncover correlations between a star’s physical parameters (such as mass, temperature, radius) and its pulsation characteristics (such as pulsation period, amplitude, and power).
+By analyzing these relationships, the project aims to provide research teams with data-driven heuristics that can significantly expedite the process of identifying variable stars within large datasets.
+This would reduce the time and effort required for variable star searches, particularly in massive datasets like those from TESS.
-  3. Help users develop an intuition about how TESS operates
+  3. Enhancing Understanding of TESS Observations: To equip users with a deeper intuition and understanding of how the TESS mission operates, including its observational strategies, limitations, and the types of data it provides.
+This will help researchers interpret TESS data more effectively and develop strategies for future observational campaigns.
 <br/><br/>